awesomelistsio/awesome/README.md

 ## Digital Marketing

+* **[Awesome Content Marketing](https://github.com/awesomelistsio/awesome-content-marketing):** A curated list of tools, platforms, strategies, and resources for content marketing.
+* **[Awesome Email Marketing](https://github.com/awesomelistsio/awesome-email-marketing):** A curated list of tools, platforms, strategies, and resources for email marketing.
 * **[Awesome SEO](https://github.com/awesomelistsio/awesome-seo):** A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 * **[Awesome Social Media](https://github.com/awesomelistsio/awesome-social-media):** A curated list of resources and tips to level up your social media game!